GoldenChrysus/ffxiv-ember-overlay/README.md

    - [日本語でOnlinegaming.life](https://onlinegaming.life/ff14/ember-overlay/)

 To use this overlay skin, you need Advanced Combat Tracker (ACT) and OverlayPlugin.
-Please follow the guide based on your scenario:
+Please follow the guide based on your situation:

 ### You don't have ACT or OverlayPlugin